speedcontrols/ac_sc_grinder/README.md

 ## Building hardware

 1. Assemble PCB.
-2. Flash firmware.
+2. Flash firmware (see next chapter).
-3. Test that it works.
+3. Assemble device with new board, run self-calibration and check everything works as expected.
 4. Cover PCB with protective coating.

 **IMPORTANT**.
 When you turn device on after flash, motor will run at slow speed